mccright/rand-notes/Iowa-Issues-and-Data.md

 In April 2025, [Phillip Sitter wrote in the Des Moines Register](https://desmoinesregister-ia.newsmemory.com?publink=2abac64e8_134f95b) (*or [here](https://www.desmoinesregister.com/story/news/local/johnston/2025/04/22/iowa-civil-rights-law-johnston-protections-for-trans-students/83200939007/)*):
 >Republican Iowa lawmakers said the move will help other recent legislation they passed survive court challenges, including a ban on transgender youth from receiving gender-affirming medical care, restricting transgender students from using school bathrooms that align with their gender identity and banning transgender women and girls from competing in female sports.
+In March 2026, Rep. Aime Wichtendahl, who is Iowa’s first openly trans state lawmaker, [said](https://enewspaper.desmoinesregister.com?publink=40a0deb5b_1351ff7) the
+>"Civil Rights Removal Act of 2025 is a stain on our historical legacy of being a welcoming state."
+"This chamber needs to live the values that we proclaim on our flag – 'Our liberties we prize, and our rights we will maintain' – instead of our current practice of, 'If you don't conform, this government will hurt you,'"

 In February 2026, [Samantha Hernandez wrote in the Des Moines Register](https://enewspaper.desmoinesregister.com?publink=243e5d3a5_1351f8e) that Kim Reynolds' Iowa Department of Education administrators removed nonbinary students from all reporting and now only reference "female" and "male" in the state’s annual student demographic data (*in the last report - 2025 - they documented 344 "nonbinary" students*):
 >“Iowa’s steps toward erasing trans and nonbinary Iowans have not stopped at legal recognition,” said Zach Rus, Iowa Safe Schools executive director.
 “Data collection — a critical tool for policymakers to make informed decisions — has been effectively nullified for this population.
 Without information on the disparate impacts affecting trans Iowans, schools and policymakers are forced to act without the full picture.”
 As a result, Rus says, “future legislation will continue to be shaped by ideology, rather than real-world outcomes.”